 I would like to talk about three historical influences of the language of English law that have left a major imprint on this highly technical speech, to try to understand its structure.
-We are dealing with a complex medley in which it is not easy to extract its strains to analyze each one independently.
+We are dealing with a complex medley from which it is not easy to extract its strains to analyze each one independently.
 The problem is that they were either incorporated simultaneously or went through ebbs and flows throughout the ages until it crystallized into modern English legalese, as we know it today.

 My attempt to divide it into three parts is just to help visualize the main elements that compose it and to emphasize why English law followed a different path than the rest of the European continent.
-They are so intrinsically interwoven, that you will notice I cannot discuss only one influence without mentioning the other two.
+They are so intrinsically interwoven that you will notice I cannot discuss only one influence without mentioning the other two.

 Corpus Iuris Civilis